Psychosocial Energy

 We speak of "high energy" people or teams with "low energy": but what does that mean?
 What is such energy in relation to a person?

 In physical reality, energy is the capacity to do work and/or produce heat.
-But while the body is a physical object and requires that sort of energy, this has nothing to do with the energy just identified.
+But while the body is a physical object and requires that sort of energy, this has very little to do with the energy just identified.

 In the social science literature, this energy is defined as vitality or vigour: but that is not a definition but a tautology.
 One term is replaced by another.
-This energy is often viewed as a "feeling".
-It is then characterized further by effects on activity: like resilience, persistence, power, determination, self-regulation.
+This energy is often viewed as a "feeling", which is then characterised further by effects on activity: like resilience, persistence, power, determination, self-regulation.

 ClosedSome Academic Theories